 This is a pretty loose recipe & you can really do any amount of curly kale, cavolo nero, silverbeet or even beetroot leaves.

-Cover your biggest flattest oven trays with baking paper.
+Preheat oven to 80-100°C and cover your biggest flattest oven trays with baking paper.
 So they won't stick to the tray & it makes them easier to slide into your jar when cold, you can take either side of the paper & slide them in!

 Prepare the greens by stripping the leaves off by pulling your fingers up either side of the stem, don’t worry if they are a little uneven.

 Then drizzle over enough EVOO (extra virgin olive oil) to coat the leaves with a thin film, not dripping with oil and add 1 clove garlic, crushed and massage through so all the leaves are coated.
 Lay the leaves in a single layer on the trays and sprinkle with a good coating of nutritional savoury yeast flakes and a little Himalayan pink salt.

 Then put in your oven to dry out & crisp up.
 This should take about 45 minutes depending on your oven.
 They need to be completely dried out & are very brittle.
 Keep in an airtight glass jar for up to a month if they last that long!!!